-Here are four popular packages that you can use to create a PDF file in Python:
+Here are four main ways to create a PDF file efficiently in Python:

 - Using reportlab